TayMcQuaya/AudioBook-Organizer/RLS_FIX_DOCUMENTATION.md

 ## The Issue
 When using Supabase Python client v2.x with Row Level Security (RLS) enabled tables, the client needs to be explicitly authenticated with the user's JWT token.
 Without this, `auth.uid()` in RLS policies returns `null`, causing a mismatch with `user_id` and blocking database operations.

+## Special Case: Google OAuth Signup
+The "Database error saving new user" during Google OAuth signup is a different issue caused by a database trigger.
+See `GOOGLE_OAUTH_FIX.md` for the solution.

 ## The Fix
 Add these lines before any Supabase table operations: